Air Conditioning System 101

 Locating and Accessing the Condenser and Evaporator Coils

-Even with regular maintenance of your AC air filter, your coils may occasionally become dirty.
+Even with regular maintenance of your AC filter, your coils may occasionally become dirty.

-You can access your evaporator coils by removing the air filter on your interior AC unit.
+You can access your evaporator coils by removing the filter on the interior part of your roof top RV AC unit.
 You will find the evaporator coils right behind that filter.

 INSERT PHOTO SHOWING RV AC COILS

-The condensing coils are usually located under a casing on your RV’s exterior AC unit.
+The condensing coils are usually located under a casing on your AC unit’s exterior.
 If you remove that protective cover, you’ll find the condensing coils underneath.

 - Remove the casing (from the exterior unit) or the filters (from the interior unit) to expose the coils.